richchapler/AzureSolutionsDocumentation/docs/DevOps_AIDeployment.md

 -----

 ## Exercise 1: AI Search
+In this exercise we will: 1) use a Function App to instantiate a simple API for use with an AI Search Custom Skillset, and 2) use the AI Search Development Kit (SDK) to create a data source, index, skillset, and indexer

 ### Step 1: Custom Skillset
 In this exercise, we will use a Function App to instantiate a simple API for use with AI Search, custom skillset.